 All development in the City requires some level of stormwater and drainage services to provide a healthy, safe and dry site.
-Planning for drainage services - whether it is the completion of a subwatershed plan to support a community design plan, or a stormwater site management plan based on a watershed or subwatershed plan to support a subdivision application - needs to be coordinated to ensure that services are provided in a safe, effective and environmentally responsible way.
+Planning for drainage services-whether it is the completion of a subwatershed plan to support a community design plan, or a stormwater site management plan based on a watershed or subwatershed plan to support a subdivision application-needs to be coordinated to ensure that services are provided in a safe, effective and environmentally responsible way.
 Related references to watershed planning, subwatershed planning and stormwater management are found at other locations in this Plan.
 Land-use change creates the need for drainage services to ensure safe, well-drained sites.
 The provision of storm sewers to efficiently convey frequent runoff is combined with overland flow (or surface) routes that convey larger, less frequent flows that exceed storm sewer capacity.
 This 'major/minor' system approach to drainage provides protection form flooding in new developments.

 Uncontrolled stormwater runoff can also impair aquatic habitat, increase erosion threats and limit the recreational potential of local rivers and streams.
-Beyond protecting life, property and infrastructure from flooding, stormwater management services are also required to mitigate the impacts of land-use change on receiving watercourses.
+Increased flooding and erosion can also impact munipal drains when development occurs adjacent to them.
+Beyond protecting life, property and infrastructure from flooding, stormwater management services are also required to mitigate the impacts of land-use change on receiving watercourses, including municipal drains.

-The provision of appropriate drainage and stormwater management services requires coordination with land-use planning, and assessment of receiving watercourses, environmental features and natural hazards, all of which is typically achieved through environmental management plans and subwatershed plans.
+The provision of appropriate drainage and stormwater management services requires coordination with land-use planning, and assessment of receiving watercourses (including municipal drains), environmental features and natural hazards, all of which is typically achieved through environmental management plans and subwatershed plans.
 Policies for these plans and stormwater site management plans are found elsewhere in this Plan.